Undergraduate FdSc

 How much?

-For more information about uniform, DBS, Occupational Health clearance and immunisations, visit our page of Information for students.
+For more information about uniform, Disclosure and Barring Service (DBS) checks, Occupational Health clearance and immunisations, visit our student onboarding page.

 You should consider further costs which may include immunisations, books, stationary, printing, binding and general subsistence on trips and visits.